Universal basic income in a financial equilibrium: Model setting

 \ \\

-{\bf Labor response functions.} We employ a Nash equilibrium concept in which markets must clear and the agents will act optimally, but the agents will also take into consideration others' perceptions of their the labor choices when making their own choices.
+{\bf Labor response functions.} We employ a Nash equilibrium concept in which markets must clear and the agents will act optimally, but the agents will also take into consideration how they perceive others will respond to their labor choices when making their own choices.
 Each agent earns income by working, but a portion of that income is siphoned off and redistributed to everybody as UBI.
 Though the agents benefit from their own additional earnings, they also benefit from the labor earnings of others.
 Thus, others' labor choices should have an impact on labor decisions.
 We model this impact by using exogenously defined response functions, similar to Vayanos~\cite{V99RES} and Chen et.\,al.~\cite{CCLS23FS}.
 Response functions provide one way of making others' impact precise.
+For each $i, j=1, \ldots, I$ and $j\neq i$, the response function $\Lambda^i_j=\Lambda^i_{j,t}(l)$ describes how agent $i$ perceives that agent $j$'s labor choice changes according to agent $i$'s choice of labor $l\in (0,1)$ at time $t\in[0,T]$.
+We assume that $\Lambda^i_j : [0,T]\times(0,1)\rightarrow\R$ is measurable.
+Then, agent $i$'s perceived income rate, based on agent $i$'s choice of labor for $l\in(0,1)$, is given by $\eps_i=\eps_i(l)$,